thomasabishop/promises-fe-why/notes.md

 ### Observables versus promises: key differences to consider

-- Bear in mind this is a bit apples and oranges but Angular enshrines Reactive Programming principles so probably best to lean into that rather than introduce promises, going forwar/ when possible.
+- Bear in mind this is a bit apples and oranges but Angular enshrines Reactive Programming principles so probably best to lean into that rather than introduce promises, going forward/ when possible.
 - Promises execute at definition.
 Observables are not executed until a consumer subscribes.
 This arguably gives you freedom to work more horizontally, you less tied to a sequential vertical block.
 - Promises are discrete in that execute just once and you are tied to the initial resolution value in each subsequent `then`.
 To restart you have to rerun the promise or create a new one.
 In contrast subscriptions are a continuous stream of data you can tap into at different points through subscription/unsubscription.
-- Being discrete, promises are not cancellable.
+- Promises are not cancellable.
 You would have to remove the promise from the code to stop its propagation.
+  - Would rejection be a form of cancellation perhaps?
 - Think of a tap (observables) versus a syringe (promises)

 ### Discussion points